There are so many types of witches out there that it can be really confusing to figure out what type of witchcraft you feel drawn to.

 The veil is extremely thin for hedge witches and it’s important to them that the other side is incorporated in their practice alongside nature and earth magic.

 The kitchen witch, also known as the hearth witch, mainly practices magic in the (you guessed it!) kitchen.
-The kitchen witch uses herbs, cooking, potions, and any other type of recipe to concoct spells.
+This witch uses herbs, cooking, potions, and any other type of recipe to concoct spells.

-If you’re a kitchen witch, you probably love smells, baking/cooking, gardening, or learning about herbs and spices.
+If you practice kitchen or hearth witchcraft, you probably love smells, baking/cooking, or learning about herbs and spices.
 Your power stems from the actual process of cooking or baking and the emotions you put into it.

 The cottage witch is super trendy right now due to the Cottage Core aesthetic, but the cottage witch also has a really prominent place in history.
 These were the underground witches who practiced magic quietly in their homes while the rest of the world practiced religion.